Ekumen-OS/beluga/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug in beluga
+about: Report a bug in beluga.
 title: ''
 labels: bug